 www.ckcemeteries.ca or check our ‘links’ page.
 The 'group' is always interested in adding more volunteers and welcomes you to contact them.

 In June of 2011, Chatham-Kent’s Municipal Cemeteries developed the first phase of multiple columbaria developments in a variety of their cemeteries.
 Columbaria – multi-unit developments comprised of individual niches for the placement and commemoration of the cremated remains of up to two persons - were installed in: Maple Leaf Cemetery (Chatham), Dresden Cemetery, Evergreen Cemetery (Blenheim), and Riverview Cemetery (Wallaceburg).
 Each development contains both niches as well as in-ground cremation lots, which permit personal flush granite memorialization.
 Each site will accommodate multiple columbaria and the sites are expected to serve the needs of each community for many years to come.

-In 2016, another columbarium is planned for Maple Leaf Cemetery, Chatham due to the popularity of the initial project phase.
-The installation of seating and completion of concrete walkways is also planned for each of our Columbaria Gardens.
+In 2016, a second columbarium was installed in Maple Leaf Cemetery, Chatham due to the popularity of the initial project phase.
+The installation of seating and concrete walkways has also been completed for each of our Columbaria Gardens.

 Interest in cremation continues to increase and the municipality has taken a proactive response to this growing demand.
 Many families and individuals alike have expressed significant interest in these developments and cemetery staff would be pleased to outline the options that are In place to meet your personal requirements.
 Cemetery staff can be reached at

 519-360-1998.
 Arrangements will be made to forward additional information to you in any manner you choose or to meet with you at your convenience.
 We look forward to illustrating the many choices your municipal cemeteries now offer for those who prefer cremation.